eeoooue/learning-angular/README.md

 # [learning-angular](https://eeoooue.github.io/learning-angular/)

-ost repository for Angular apps
+host repository for Angular apps

 .js files for an app hosted in this repo are here:
 > https://eeoooue.github.io/learning-angular/docs